west china medical publishers

 • Improving adaptive noise reduction performance of body sound auscultation through linear preprocessing

 Adaptive filtering methods based on least-mean-square (LMS) error criterion have been commonly used in auscultation to reduce ambient noise.
-For non-Gaussian signals containing pulse components, such methods are prone to weights misalignment or even divergence.
+For non-Gaussian signals containing pulse components, such methods are prone to weights misalignment.
 Unlike the commonly used variable step-size methods, this paper introduced linear preprocessing to address this issue.
 The role of linear preprocessing in improving the denoising performance of the normalized least-mean-square (NLMS) adaptive filtering algorithm was analyzed.
 It was shown that, the steady-state mean square weight deviation of the NLMS adaptive filter was proportional to the variance of the body sounds and inversely proportional to the variance of the ambient noise signals in the secondary channel.
 Preprocessing with properly set parameters could suppress the spikes of body sounds, and decrease the variance and the power spectral density of the body sounds, without significantly reducing or even with increasing the variance and the power spectral density of the ambient noise signals in the secondary channel.
 As a result, the preprocessing could reduce weights misalignment, and correspondingly, significantly improve the performance of ambient-noise reduction.
 Finally, a case of heart-sound auscultation was given to demonstrate how to design the preprocessing and how the preprocessing improved the ambient-noise reduction performance.
 The results can guide the design of adaptive denoising algorithms for body sound auscultation.

 Release date: Export PDF Favorites Scan